The Best Cheap Motorcycle Insurance in Louisiana

 How do you get a motorcycle license in Louisiana?

-You have to get a Class M motorcycle endorsement to ride a motorcycle in Louisiana — which requires you to get a standard driver’s license first.
+You have to get a Class M motorcycle endorsement to ride a motorcycle in Louisiana, which means you must have a standard driver’s license first.

 Unlike many other states, Louisiana doesn't have a separate motorcycle license.